+Due-To Change -- Due-to change (%) indicates the change between any two periods in KPI and model breaks down the change and attributes to key drivers in the model.

+In many cases, there is a gap between actual change and model predicted change and this is grouped under the bucket “Others” (Model Error).

 Drivers of change: Activations decreased (~ -71%) in Q1 (Jan’20 – Mar’20) vs Q1 (Jan’21 – Mar’21) mainly driven by significant drop in Referrals.
 Signups & Facebook support in Q1 2021